agapow/psicons.core/README.txt

 Clearly, a set of standard tools for extracting, transforming and plotting data would be a powerful addition to *psicons*.
 This doesn't exist as yet.

+The process of installing a new tool or module for use by SCons is fiddly [scons-tools]_, involves copying libraries in a tool directory, registering their use in build files, voids the ease of using ``easy_install`` and makes development a pain.
+Thus, the additional "commands" are real scons commands, so much as functions that generate commands.
+But they are easy to use.

 Credit
 ------